 - If you make changes to the FacileThings Calendar and you have the Google Calendar page open, you will see that the Google Calendar events are updated on their own.
 However, if you make changes to the Google Calendar and keep the FacileThings Calendar page open, you will need to refresh it to see the changes.
 This page does not refresh automatically.

 - When you disconnect a calendar, everything remains the same but the changes stop synchronizing.
 If you disconnect a calendar and connect it again sometime later, after some changes have been made to it, you can find there are differences (which you should manually adjust).

-- The repetitive tasks of Google Calendar are not synchronized (since all future events are synchronized, this synchronization would never end).
+- The repetitive events of Google Calendar are not synchronized 2.
 You should manage the repetitive tasks with the FacileThings routines.

 1 You cannot synchronize your calendar simultaneously with Google and MS Outlook calendars.
 You must choose one of the two.